 This website is a good source of information if you want to learn about estate planning.
 We update this blog on an ongoing basis, and you should bookmark this site, because there is always something new to learn on the blog.

 In addition to the blog, we also offer a number of special reports.
 These reports cover many different estate planning and elder law topics, and they go into great detail.
 You can download one or all of the reports, and they are being offered free of charge.

-In addition to the information that we disseminate electronically, we also make an effort to get out into the community providing free workshops for people who want to take the next step.
-We have been providing workshops throughout the summer, and the series continues during the month of July.
+In addition to the information that we disseminate electronically, we also make an effort to get out into the community providing free Seminars for people who want to take the next step.
+We have been providing Seminars throughout the summer, and the series continues during the month of July.

-These workshops will cover estate planning in general, but there is a specific focus on revocable living trusts.
+These Seminars will cover estate planning in general, but there is a specific focus on revocable living trusts.